Cohabitation Agreements and Living Together

 What is a Cohabitation Agreement?

-A Cohabitation Agreement can be drafted to suit your circumstances, whether you own a property in joint names or in sole names and whether you have children, or not, the aim is to ensure that financial aspects are discussed openly and early to reduce the chance of a dispute later on.
+The agreement can be adapted to suit your circumstances, for example, whether you own a property in joint names or in sole names and whether you have children, or not.
+The aim is to ensure that financial aspects are discussed openly and early to reduce the chance of a dispute later on.

 Key Contact